Bernard2030/bengallery/README.md

 Use the following command to install all the requirement applications. pip freeze -r requirements.txt

 ## setup
-Run git clone https://github.com/Bernard2030/bengallery or download the zip file from github.
+* Run git clone https://github.com/Bernard2030/bengallery or download the zip file from github.

 After extracting the files,

-Navigate to the project folder cd into it.
+* Navigate to the project folder cd into it.

-Creating a virtual environment virtualenv virtual.
+* Creating a virtual environment virtualenv virtual.

-Activating the virtual environment source virtual/bin/activate.
+* Activating the virtual environment source virtual/bin/activate.

-Running the application python3 manage.py runserver
+* Running the application python3 manage.py runserver

-Running tests python3 manage.py test.
+* Running tests python3 manage.py test.

+* create database
+    You will need to create a database a new postgress database by typing the following command to access postgress
+        $ psql
+    Then run below query to create a new database named bengallery

+* create Database migrations
+    make migrations on postgres using django
+        python3.8 manage.py makemigrations
+    then run the below command.
+        python3.8 manage.py migrate

 ## Technologies used
 * Python3.8